 Constructed with funds from two sources, 55% from Crane family funds and 45% from the U.S. Public Works Administration, this 1939 addition was dedicated as the Albert Crane Memorial Wing in 1952.

-Designed by Paul A. and Carroll Coletti, Quincy and Boston architects, it is Richardson Romanesque modified to permit better natural lighting and retains the turret and eyebrow windows.
+Designed by Paul A. and Carroll Coletti, Quincy and Boston architects, the style is Richardson Romanesque, but modified to permit better natural lighting and retains the turret and eyebrow windows.

 Rear elevations are of glazed brick specially made with quartz and mica spots to match the granite of both buildings.

-The interior woodwork is of native pine and the furniture, specially designed by the architects, is of maple.
+The interior woodwork is native pine, and the furniture, specially designed by the architects, is maple.